iamYole/DIO-DevOps-Projects/Project 23 - Infrastructure as a Code using Terraform Part 4/README.md

 ![alt text](Images/Img_05.png)

 We've successfully created the AMIs needed for our servers.
+Next we need to created variables for the AMIs in the terraform project, and update the code to use these variables.

+In the root module, create an image variable and then add the values to the terraform.tfvars file:

+> ```bash
+>
+>  Image = {
+>    "bastion-AMI"   = "ami-0695d4327df64276f"
+>    "tooling-AMI"   = "ami-0b8a63ab088648f25"
+>    "nginx-AMI"     = "ami-0468511d9b22bcf44"
+>    "wordpress-AMI" = "ami-06c65b48303adb1c1"
+>  }
+>
+> ```

+Also update the respective files in the ASG modules.

 ## Migrating to Terraform Cloud